compjolab/cjlab-homepage/classes.md

 banner: true
 ---

-Students across Stanford can enroll in five data-focused journalism classes that explore storytelling with data, investigative reporting and technical tools to gather, analyze and present data.
+<h3>Students across Stanford can enroll in five data-focused journalism classes that explore storytelling with data, investigative reporting and technical tools to gather, analyze and present data for news audiences.</h3>

 {% include class-listing.html %}